markkhusid/MKDynamics_Website_V2/_build/html/_sources/Sections/Computer_Programming/Fortran/NERSC/Supercomputing_Crash_Course/SCC__HEAD__.md

 In these sections, we will compute Pi using various methods, include serial, using OpenMP, MPI, and various combinations of these.

-Course code can be found at the following link:
+Course code can be found at the following Github link:

 https://github.com/NERSC/crash-course-supercomputing